-In a large bowl, whisk together the soy sauce, sesame oil, sherry, erythritol, and cornstarch until everything has dissolved into the liquid.
+In a large bowl, whisk together soy sauce (1/2 cup), sesame oil (1 tablespoon), sherry (1/3 cup), erythritol (1/4 cup), and cornstarch (2 teaspoons) until everything has dissolved into the liquid.

-Add the sliced beef and toss to evenly coat in the marinade.
+Add the sliced beef (1 Pound) cut into 1/8" thick strips and toss to evenly coat in the marinade.

 Allow beef to marinate in the fridge for 30 minutes.

-Heat veggie oil in a wok or large skillet over medium-high heat.
+Heat oil (1/4 cup) in a wok or large skillet over medium-high heat.

-Once shimmering, add ginger and garlic.
+Once shimmering, add peeled ginger (1") and peeled and smashed garlic (1 clove).
 Stir constantly (garlic can easily burn at this temp), and cook until fragrant - about 1-2 minutes.
 Use a slotted spoon to carefully remove ginger and garlic from the oil, and discard.

-Add the broccoli.
+Add the broccoli (12 Ounces) cut into florets.
 Cook in the oil until bright green (about 5-7 minutes).
 Use a slotted spoon to place broccoli on a clean plate, and set aside.

 Add the beef and marinade to the skillet.